 - Ability to connect to BI tools

 Panoply is a commercial MongoDB ETL tool and the pricing ranges from $200 – $995.
-For detailed pricing information, you can look here.

 The next MongoDB ETL tool in our list is SYNC, an open-source tool that is specially designed to provide data migration between various data sources and MongoDB.
 Even though it is specifically tested with MySQL and Oracle, the developers of SYNC claim that this tool is capable of working with any SQL database.